denoland/docs/runtime/manual/advanced/typescript/types.md

 ## Providing types when importing

-If you are consuming a JavaScript module and you have either created types (a `.d.ts` file) or have otherwise obtained the types, you want to use, you can instruct Deno to use that file when type checking instead of the JavaScript file using the `@deno-types` compiler hint. `@deno-types` needs to be a single line double slash comment, where when used impacts the next import or re-export
+If you are consuming a JavaScript module and you have either created types (a `.d.ts` file) or have otherwise obtained the types you want to use, you can instruct Deno to use that file when type checking instead of the JavaScript file using the `@deno-types` compiler hint. `@deno-types` needs to be a single line double slash comment, where when used impacts the next import or re-export